-Attract more cardinals to your backyard by growing plants with the berries and seeds they love to eat and shrubs to shelter their families.
+Attract Northern cardinals to your backyard by growing plants with the berries and seeds they love to eat, and shrubs for nesting sites and shelter.

 For a surefire way to attract cardinals, fill a bird feeder with black oil sunflower seeds.
 But ambitious gardeners shouldn’t stop there, because the right plants bring in these ruby red beauties and other songbirds, too.
 The key is to focus on the trifecta of providing food, cover and places to raise young, says Gary Ritchison, an ornithologist at Eastern Kentucky University and writer of the wild bird guide Northern Cardinal.
 A deep dive into the life of these birds unveils clues to help you attract cardinals.